-- tures include: Full Security control on all levels.
+Ravics Bulletin Board System The fastest and most complete BBS is now available for C-64 owners.
+Features Include: tures include: Full Security control on all levels.
 Supports 999 users.
 Up to 9 Message-bases.
-May be used on 1 or more disk drives

-- and any modem.
+May be used on 1 or more disk drives and any modem.
 A complete E-Mail System.
 Supports Multiple Menus.

-- Conference Tree System.

-- Conference Tree System.

-Complete Uploading and Downloading of

-ords and seq files, with error checking.
+- Conference Tree System. - Conference Tree System.
+Complete Uploading and Downloading of ords and seq files, with error checking.
 Comes with a compatible Terminal prg.
 (Not needed for normal use.)

-Sysop has full control of the BBS

-- from the console or from a remote site.
+Sysop has full control of the BBS - from the console or from a remote site.
 Complete Manual and support programs.

-Hot-line for any questions you might

-Order now. special price \$99.95. (includes shipping).
-For a complete demo on the BBS. you can call (714)505-3197.
+Hot-line for any questions you might nave. - Order now, special price \$99,95. (includes shipping).
+For a complete demo on the BBS, you can call (714)535-3197.

-information and ordering: Computer Era 206 S. Emerald Anaheim.CA 92804 (714)778-4858
+information and ordering: Computer Era 206 S. Emerald Anaheim.CA 92904 (714)778-4858